Latest News

 BEYOND OIL

-Prices of jet fuels, urea, and sulphuric acids on the international market should continue to fall if a peace agreement is reached which restores the traffic in this region quickly.
+Prices of jet fuels, urea, and sulphuric acids on the international market should continue to fall if a peace agreement is reached which restores traffic quickly from this region.

 GAS & LNG

-The Middle East conflict has also impacted the global natural gas market.
-If a lasting peace agreement is reached, the markets will be corrected.
+The fallout of the Middle East conflict has also roiled the global natural gas market.
+It is likely to be corrected if a lasting deal can be reached.

 Since the start of the war, prices for LNG (liquefied gas) and natural gas have risen in Asia and Europe.
-These are the markets that will see the largest potential declines once the conflict is officially over.
+These are the markets that will see the largest possible retreats once the conflict is officially over.

 It is true that restocking depleted gas stocks and higher gas consumption for electricity generation during summer may limit price drops in some areas, particularly during hot spells when air conditioners are used to their fullest.